bgcarlisle/dashboard/README.md

 ### 5. Robustness metrics

-The data set from (4.) is joined by the `pmid_dimensions` column with robustness metrics provided by Sciscore to provide the following additional columns
+The data set from (4.) is joined by the `pmid_dimensions` column with robustness metrics provided by Sciscore to provide the following additional columns (see [merge-animals-and-sciscore.R](prep/merge-animals-and-sciscore.R) for details)

 | Column                     | Type    | Details                                       |
 |----------------------------|---------|-----------------------------------------------|